 - When the rice is spread on top of the chicken gravy, sprinkle this saffron milk on it.

 That’s it!
-When cooked, you will get wonderful yellowish-orange color to your rice.
+When cooked, you will get the wonderful yellowish-orange color to your rice.

 9. Cooking Vessel

 In early days, the chefs used to have large Copper vessels to make their biryani dishes.
-Some 5-star restaurant chefs still use these vessels to cook for large no. of people.
+Some 5-star restaurant chefs still use these vessels to cook for large no. of guests.

 But nowadays, we can’t have such super-large vessels in our small kitchens.
 However, there is a solution to this problem.
 Some vendors do sell mini-versions of the biryani vessels in local markets of Delhi & Lucknow.

 If you can’t find the Copper vessel, don’t worry.
 It’s not possible for everyone to find these age-old utensils.
 You can cook it in regular metal cookware as well.